cn230244-collab/Smart-Fun-Run-TeamA-Component4/docs/os_mechanisms.md

 ---

 ## 3. File Management System
-The OS backend provides a robust file management layer to ensure all hydration data is stored and formatted correctly [4].
+The OS backend provides a robust file management layer to ensure all hydration data is stored and formatted correctly.

 *   **Automated Initialization:** The system uses `os.path.exists` to check for the log file at startup.
 If it is missing, the OS automatically creates a new `.xlsx` file with the correct headers.